Rahulsh006/EDUBOARD---VIRTUAL-CLASSROOM-ENHANCED-BY-AI/EduBoard-Node-JS-EJS-MongoDB-main/README.md

-# EduBoard-Node-JS-EJS-MongoDB
+# EduBoard-Nodejs,Expressjs,MongoDB
 Node.js MongoDb EJS
 # About
-EduBoard is a Modern Learning Mangement Sysytem enhanced by AI.It has number of features like video conference, real sharing white board, course mangement, chatbot etc.
+EduBoard is a Modern Learning Mangement System enhanced by AI.It has number of features like video conference, real sharing white board, course mangement, chatbot etc.

 # Screenshots